ModelOriented/DALEXtra/README.md

 # DALEXtra

-An extension to DALEX package
+An extension for DALEX package

 ## Installation and configuration